Twenty Questions (and Answers) About Cybis

 The piece I have isn’t pictured on your site or in any of the catalogs.
 Does that mean it’s a fake?

 Not necessarily.
-It could have been be a part of a special event “run” for a retail gallery event, or part of a special commission done for a company, charitable organization, or local church.
+It could have been be a part of a special production run for a retail gallery event, or part of a private commission done for a company, charitable organization, or local church.
 Also, many more 1950s pieces were made than were ever listed or pictured in any Cybis literature, and as they appear for sale nowadays online I continue to add those to the Archive.
-If it’s a human bust or figure, be sure to check the new (as of 2021) Visual Index page.
+If it’s a human bust or figure, be sure to check the Visual Index page.
 If you still cannot find it, contact me via the link at the bottom of this post.
 I will respond via email to which you can then send photos of your piece and I will try my best to identify your Mystery Cybis for you.

 Which museums display Cybis where I can see some other examples in person?